Citizen's Guide to Colorado Uninsured / Underinsured Motorist Coverage | VictimsGuide.com

 1. Was UM/UIM actually purchased?

 Start with the declarations page.
-Colorado generally requires UM/UIM to be offered up to the bodily-injury liability limits unless rejected in writing.
+Colorado generally requires UM/UIM to be included unless rejected in writing, but the actual limits and rejection history matter.

 2. Who is the insured person?

-This policy's definition is broader than just the named insured.
-It may include relatives, rated residents, permissive users, certain occupants, and derivative claimants.
+The insured-person definition may include the named insured, relatives, rated residents, permissive users, certain occupants, and derivative claimants.

 3. Is the other vehicle uninsured, underinsured, or unknown?